khanu263/pytorch-srcnn/README.md

 # pytorch-srcnn

-PyTorch implementation of SRCNN, a landmark convolutional neural network for super-resolution.
+A PyTorch implementation of the [SRCNN](http://mmlab.ie.cuhk.edu.hk/projects/SRCNN.html) network designed by Dong et al. The end goal is to create a simple command-line tool that runs the super-resolution process.